JanHerca/urantiapedia/output/wikijs/en/article/Earlene_Green/Were_All_Connected.md

 And why do the heathen continue to be angry?
 Some problems have been imbued and passed on from one generation to another within certain segments of the world population.
 Although spiritual endowments are uniform, some people profess God's lot only within their own identity group.
 This leaves very few true values to pass on to succeeding generations.
 How unfortunate it is for those who know not the truth to nurture their inheritance of fear, self-doubt, and mistrust when proven healings and life's good offerings are available to all through acceptance of the truth — that God loves all of us.

 This negativity is not a malady peculiar to just one racial group; nor, in most cases, is the malady necessarily violent in its nature.
-It could be viewed as a culture of spiritual indolence, “ ... for religion is a way of living as well as a technique of thinking.” ([UB 92:7.10](/en/The_Urantia_Book/92#p7_10)) Many wonder: “What can I do?
+It could be viewed as a culture of spiritual indolence, “ ... for religion is a way of living as well as a technique of thinking.” (<a id="a66_268"></a>[UB 92:7.10](/en/The_Urantia_Book/92#p7_10)) Many wonder: “What can I do?
 Is this my responsibility?
 Am I my brother's keeper?”

 Each of us has that ability of answering those questions to the satisfaction of our own soul.
 What is going on inside of you reflects on the outside.
 Let us tend our spiritual gardens, let us share our capacity to love, proceed at our own pace, and naturally give and receive the love of others.
 Spreading love is infectious.
 And this infection will ultimately be the salvation of our global family.
 This infectious love will extend to the care, concern, and upkeep of our beautiful planet, bringing it, along with ourselves, in the progressive march toward light and life.